grannycart/subworld-shortstory1/second-version-revision.md

 .
 ..

 A discernible second tick suddenly appeared in her headphones, inserting itself softly but surely in the gap between the strong slices marked out by the ticks one second apart.
 "I've got a double-beat."
-Said Cassandra.

 "That is almost certainly the beginning of the end of it..."
 Said Hemi.